beast-dev/doc/tutorials/workshop_model_selection/workshop_model_selection.md

 To compare demographic and molecular clock models, both HME and sHME have been shown to be unreliable (Baele et al., 2012, 2013).
 More accurate/reliable MLE estimates can be obtained using computationally more demanding approaches, such as:

+Path sampling (PS)
-* path sampling (PS): proposed in the statistics literature over 2 decades ago (sometimes also referred to as 'thermodynamic integration'), this approach has been introduced in phylogenetics in 2006 (Lartillot and Philippe 2006).
+: Proposed in the statistics literature over 2 decades ago (sometimes also referred to as 'thermodynamic integration'), this approach has been introduced in phylogenetics in 2006 (Lartillot and Philippe 2006).
 Rather than only using samples from the posterior distribution, samples are required from a series of power posteriors between posterior and prior.
 As the power posterior gets closer to the prior, there is less and less data available for the posterior, which may lead to improper results when improper priors have been specified.
 The use of proper priors is hence of primary importance for PS (Baele et al., 2013, MBE, doi:10.1093/molbev/mss243).

+Stepping-stone sampling (SS)
-* stepping-stone sampling (SS): following essentially the same approach as PS and using the same collection of samples from a series of power posteriors, stepping-stone sampling (SS) yields faster-converging results compared to PS.
+: Following essentially the same approach as PS and using the same collection of samples from a series of power posteriors, stepping-stone sampling (SS) yields faster-converging results compared to PS.
 As was the case for PS, the use of proper priors is critical for SS.

+Generalised stepping-stone sampling (GSS)
-* generalised stepping-stone sampling (GSS): in a way, GSS combines the advantages of PS/SS - in that they yield reliable estimates of the (log) marginal likelihood - with what has been an important reason for the popularity of the HME/AICM, i.e. that these approaches make use of the samples collected during the exploration of the posterior.
+: GSS combines the advantages of PS/SS --- that they yield reliable estimates of the (log) marginal likelihood --- with what has been a key attraction of the HME/AICM approach, i.e. that these approaches make use of the samples collected during the exploration of the posterior.
 GSS makes use of working distributions to shorten the path of the PS/SS integration and as such constructs a path between posterior and a product of working distributions, thereby avoiding exploration of the priors and the numerical issues associated with this (Baele et al., 2016, Syst.
-Biol., doi:10.1093/sysbio/syv083).
+Biol., doi:10.1093/sysbio/syv083). <!-- explanation of working distributions? -->

 The aforementioned PS, SS and GSS approaches have been implemented in BEAST (Baele at al., 2012, 2016).
 Typically, PS/SS or GSS model selection is performed after doing a standard MCMC analysis and collecting samples from a series of power posteriors can then start where the MCMC analysis has stopped (i.e. you should have run the MCMC analysis long enough so that it converged towards the posterior), thereby eliminating the need for PS, SS and GSS to first converge towards the posterior.